-You will be expected to pay for each session at the time it is held, unless we agree otherwise or unless you have insurance coverage that requires another arrangement.
+You will be expected to pay for each session at the time it is held, unless other arrangements have been made or unless you have insurance coverage that requires another arrangement.
+If your sessions are being subsidized by your church, please be aware you will be billed for any session missed or canceled with fewer than 48 hour notice.

 Payment schedules for other professional services will be agreed to when they are requested.
 I accept cash or checks at the time of our session.
 I accept Visa, Master-card, Discover and Debit cards through Pay-Pal prior to the session through my website: counselingbypaula.com.